snrnats/doc-centre/docfx_project/pro/api/includes/_allocating.md

 ### The Allocation Summary Response

 All allocation endpoints return an Allocation Summary, either singularly or (where multiple consignments have been allocated at once) in an array.
 The Allocation Summary contains links to the consignment resource that was allocated, a summary of the carrier service that the consignment was allocated to, a link to the relevant package labels, and a `ConsignmentLegs` array indicating how many legs the delivery will need.

 In the example, a consignment with a `{consignmentReference}` of _EC-000-05B-MMA_ has been allocated to a (dummy) carrier service called _Carrier X Next Day Super_.

 > [!TIP]
 > Allocation tags enable you to filter the list of available carrier services on a per-consignment basis, no matter which allocation endpoint you use in your integration.
-For more information on using allocation tags, see the <strong><a href="/pro/api/help/tags.html">Tags</a></strong> page.
+For more information on using allocation tags, see the **[Tags](/pro/api/help/tags.html)** page.

 # [Allocation Summary Response](#tab/allocation-summary-response)